What Is A Wrongful Death Case In Maryland?

 What is The Statute Of Limitations On A Wrongful Death Claim?

 The statute of limitations on a wrongful death claim varies depending on the jurisdiction or what type of case it is.
 Maryland, for instance, has a 3-year statute of limitations, whereas, West Virginia and Pennsylvania have a 2-year statute of limitations.
 If a beneficiary is a minor, that statute of limitations is extended until they actually become an adult.
-Phillips, Worthington and Allen had a case for a 7-year-old boy whose father was killed in an accident.
+Phillips & Allen P.A. had a case for a 7-year-old boy whose father was killed in an accident.
 That 7-year-old boy could sue and his parents or guardians could settle this case within the next 3 years.
 If nothing were to happen within that time, once this boy turns 18 he would have another 3 years to file a suit and go forward with it.
 Another thing to consider is if there is a child who may have a disability or may have significant problems in the future, sometimes it’s best to wait and see the medical results.

 For more information on Wrongful Death Cases In Maryland, a free initial consultation is your next best step.
 Get the information and legal answers you are seeking talk Arnold F. Phillips by calling today.